geudde/attic-chest/pages/13.reference/01.porden/docs.md

 book in.
 THE ESCAPE.

 Soon they beheld where Chrysos' faithful train
-In solemn silence bore Asbestos slain ;
+In solemn silence bore Asbestos slain;
 With eager looks, as slow they mov'd along,
 Around the chief the anxious numbers throng,
 To mourn Asbestos, of the fight inquire,
-And learn the doom of brother, friend, or sire :
+And learn the doom of brother, friend, or sire:
 As various fates attend them, beauty's eye
 The soft effulgence beam'd of hope and joy,
 Or shone more keenly thro her streaming tears,